simonprickett/micropython-team-talk/pimoroni-enviro-plus/README.md

 This demo requires some specific hardware items to run on.
 These are:

 * 1 Raspberry Pi [Pico W](https://shop.pimoroni.com/products/raspberry-pi-pico-w?variant=40059369652307) - get one with headers already attached, so that you don't have to buy these separately and solder them on yourself.
 These are also known as the "WH" versions.
 At the time of writing, the required MicroPython build for this project wasn't readily available for the Pico 2 W so avoid those and stick with the original model.
+* Alternatively, you can use a [Raspberry Pi Pico 2W](https://shop.pimoroni.com/products/raspberry-pi-pico-2-w?variant=54852253024635) - again, get one with the headers already attached.
+These cost a little more, and are a little more capable (faster, more RAM) but this project will work fine with the original Pico W if you are budget aware.
 * 1 Pimoroni [Pico Enviro+ Pack](https://shop.pimoroni.com/products/pico-enviro-pack?variant=40045073662035) (just get the pack, you don't need any of the extra accessories such as the external particulate sensor).
 * 1 [USB to Micro USB data cable](https://shop.pimoroni.com/products/usb-a-to-microb-cable-black?variant=31241639562).
 This is for powering the device and installing software on it.